Sifundo202003184/Sifundo202003184/README.md

-- 👋 Hi, I’m @Sifundo202003184
+- 👋 Hi, I’m @Sifundo Ginindza
-- 👀 I’m interested in coding
+- 👀 I’m interested in industrial automation, encompassing IoT implementation and artificial intelligence integration
-- 🌱 I’m currently learning programming
+- 🌱 I’m an expert in embedded programming (C, C++, Arduino)
-- 💞️ I’m looking to collaborate on school projects
+- 💞️ I’m looking to collaborate on industry projects.
 - 📫 How to reach me sfundoginindza@gmail.com

 <!---